-Kismet has 256 private residences, which include primarily single family homes and two multiple dwelling structures.
-There are no transient accommodations in Kismet.
-There is a small “downtown” bay front commercial district including the ferry dock, restaurants, a boat marina, a few stores and the Kismet Fire House.
+Kismet has about 260 private residences, which include primarily single family homes and two multiple dwelling structures.
+There is a small “downtown” bayfront commercial district including the ferry dock, 3 restaurants, pizza shack, Food Market, boat marina and the Kismet Fire House.
 Development of Kismet began in 1925 when the Kismet Park Corporation, owned by Frederick Weis, built two streets bay-to-ocean.
 Thereafter, the hurricane of 1938 and then World War II curtailed further development in Kismet until the 1950’s and 1960’s, during which time three more bay-to-ocean streets were added for a total of five streets, known as “walks”.
 Kismet has a small public park with a children’s play area and two public tennis courts.

 Less than one square mile.
 Ocean beach: less than 1,200’.

-About 47 miles by car to the ferry dock in Bay Shore, NY, and six miles across the water by ferry to Kismet.
+About 47 miles by car from Manhattan to the ferry dock in Bay Shore, NY, and six miles across the water by ferry to Kismet.

 The drive takes about one hour and 20 minutes from Manhattan to the ferry dock.
 Take the Long Island Expressway East to Exit 53, then the Sagtikos State Parkway South to the Southern State Parkway East.
 Turn off at Exit 42 South and follow signs through Bay Shore to the ferry.
 The ferry dock has overnight parking, but it’s often full on weekends between Memorial and Labor Day.

 It’s a 25-minute ferry ride from Bay Shore to Kismet and ferries run about every 90 minutes or longer.

 • Child: $13 (Ages 2-11)

 Bay Shore, New York 11706